 If a headline saying “[Celebrity name] [is going to] [verb] [because] …” stands out, I would use it to highlight “is going to + infinitive” (in Spanish).
 Input, discuss, verify student comprehension, then put it in another context that applies to them.
 “Quick, take three minutes and jot down three things that you are going to do today,” and so on.

 Core practice: Using authentic texts and resources

 It can be hard to wrap our brains around finding and using authentic resources – like a news headline – especially when teaching novice levels.
-Start small: Instead of going over an entire song, start with the chorus, like in this bell ringer.
+Start small: Instead of going over an entire song, start with the chorus.
 Integrate a music video or a commercial into your anticipatory set routine via QR codes, then follow up with another activity or even a quick exit ticket.